 Just because you are new or a beginner doesn’t mean you can’t freelance.
 We all start somewhere.
 Today we are going over some tools to help you manage the fears that are keeping you from freelancing like how to answer when you don’t have experience as a beginner freelancer.

-In this episode, we are covering who and why business owners hire beginner freelancers, how to talk about being a beginner with no experience, and having a plan to make a solid foundation to begin freelancing!
+In this episode, we are covering who and why business owners hire beginner freelancers, how to answer when you don’t have experience as a beginner freelancer, and having a plan to make a solid foundation to begin freelancing!

 Why Do Businesses Owners Hire Freelancers